Frequently Asked Questions

 Utils.Cleanup

-Redemption can be easily used with CDO, not just with the Outlook Object Model.
-SafeXXXItem objects only rely on the objects you assign to its Item property to have the MAPIOBJECT property, which most OOM and CDO objects have.
+Redemption can be used with CDO, not just with Outlook Object Model.
+Safe*Item objects only require the object assigned to Item to expose a MAPIOBJECT property, which most OOM and CDO objects do.

-When used with CDO, some Redemption methods can be sped up quite a bit if you give Redemption the MAPI session you are already using in CDO:
+When using CDO, some Redemption calls are faster if you give Redemption the MAPI session already used by CDO:

 set Session = CreateObject("MAPI.Session")